A 2Cat-inspired model structure for double categories: Model structure for double categories

-\begin{rmk} In $\TwoCat$, one can prove that a $2$-functor $F\colon\A\to\B$ is a biequivalence if and only if there exists a pseudo functor $G\colon\B\to\A$ together with two pseudo natural equivalences $\id\simeq GF$ and $FG\simeq \id$.
+\begin{rmk} In $\TwoCat$, one can prove that a $2$-functor $F\colon\A\to\B$ is a biequivalence if and only if there is a pseudo functor $G\colon\B\to\A$ together with pseudo natural equivalences $\id_\A\simeq GF$ and $FG\simeq \id_\B$.
 Under certain hypotheses, we can show a similar characterization of double biequivalences using \emph{horizontal} pseudo natural equivalences.
 This is done in \cref{subsec:whitehead}. \end{rmk}

 Similarly to the definition of double biequivalence, we take inspiration from the Lack fibrations to define a notion of \emph{double fibrations}.